Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-J.P.
-Crawford and the Seattle Mariners will take on the Detroit Tigers and Matt Vierling at T-Mobile Park on Friday at 10:10 PM ET.
+George Kirby and the Seattle Mariners will take the field against the Detroit Tigers and projected starter Michael Lorenzen on Saturday at T-Mobile Park.

-The Mariners are the favorite in this one, at -190, while the underdog Tigers have +155 odds to win.
-A 7-run total is listed for the matchup.
+Bookmakers list the Mariners as -225 moneyline favorites, while giving the underdog Tigers +180 moneyline odds to win.
+A 7.5-run over/under is set in the contest.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.